ritterim/rimdev-blog/_posts/2016-02-10-deploying-jekyll-to-windows-azure-app-services.md

 It took a little work to get this right.
 I thought the `Azure CLI` would have a Jekyll deployment template all ready for use, but it didn't.
 The nice thing about this deployment script is it will work for any Jekyll setup and is easy to modify if you need to add other steps.
 If you need more Ruby dependencies please use the `Gemfile` and it should just work.
 I hope you found this post helpful.

-**Side note: running the `deploy.cmd` from the Azure Console does not garauntee the environment variables will be the same as when Kudu runs the `deploy.cmd`.
+**Side note: running the `deploy.cmd` from the Azure Console does not guarantee the environment variables will be the same as when Kudu runs the `deploy.cmd`.
 This can make it difficult to debug issues.**